-All there is to know about Acceptance and Commitment Therapy
+All there is to know about Acceptance and Commitment Therapy (ACT)

-ACT core processes for psychological flexibility
+Acceptance and Commitment Therapy (ACT) core processes for psychological flexibility

 ACT is structured around some of these important core processes that work together to build what’s called psychological flexibility.
 This is the skill of staying open, aware, and engaged in actions that reflect what truly matters even when life gets challenging.